StarryTony/neofetch/README.md

 # Neofetch - theme sound support & extra fancy bar
 This is a customised Neofetch.
-It fixes displaying bugs for MacOS and adds theme sound support.
+It fixes displaying bugs (cannot display images, image position is not correct, unexpected characters) for MacOS and adds theme sound support.
+The fancy bar has also been customised.
 Tests passed on MacOS High Sierra.
 Please click to check the DEMO video:

 [![Youtube Demo](https://img.youtube.com/vi/pNU8HPkPNko/0.jpg)](https://youtu.be/pNU8HPkPNko).